Demystifying Paints: An Easy Guide to Oil, Latex, and More

 Protecting Surfaces

-Use painter’s tape to protect trim, windows, doors, baseboards and any adjacent surfaces.
-Apply tape before priming or painting and remove as soon as you’re done.
-Tape left on too long can damage the surface when removed.
+Use painter’s tape to protect trim, windows, doors, and baseboards.
+Apply it before painting and remove promptly afterward to avoid damaging the surface.

 Application Methods and Tools for Various Paint Types

-For oil-based paint, you'll need natural bristle brushes, a paint tray, and paint thinner for cleaning up.
-Oil paint has a strong odor, so proper ventilation and a respirator mask are must-haves.
-Apply with a brush, using smooth, even strokes.
-Let each coat dry completely between applications.
+Use natural bristle brushes, a paint tray, and paint thinner for cleanup.
+Because oil paint has strong fumes, good ventilation and a respirator mask are essential.
+Apply in smooth, even strokes and allow each coat to fully dry before recoating.

 Caring for Painted Surfaces - Cleaning, Touch-Ups, and Maintenance